 - Use Jira to store everything that people think about doing related to the team’s work.

 - Break projects down into a ton of technical tasks.
 Bonus if the task has no description and has a very technical title that only one engineer can understand.

 - Each week you carry over the stuff that doesn’t get done.

 - Ideally, at the end, you have the work completely finished.

 - Often, this approach is done without discipline behind the breakdown process, so you end up creating the tickets as you go.
 This results in having no idea how long everything will take, or how well you’re doing.
 You’re damned if you do breakdown, and damned if you don’t!
 Genius!

 - This approach also can tend to encourage the project manager to focus on “points completed” and mechanical estimates based on the stories in Jira.
 This works fine if the work is completely broken down, but there are often areas of risk or uncertainty that are not accounted for.
-Thus I think it often leads to overconfidence based on false measurements.
+Thus it often leads to overconfidence based on false measurements.

 If you’re a twisted manager, you’ll want to know all the variants.
 This second way of managing projects is sure to infuriate your team!
 This approach is to follow the form of agile, but to make it heavyweight.
 I call this approach “million-meeting agile”.